 It’s a great game to kick back, order some food and drinks and play with friends.
 Whether online or in the same room.
 Human opponents are by far the most fun to fight.

 A key for Override: Mech City Brawl was provided for Gideon’s Gaming by Modus games via terminals.io.
-You can read about my review process here.

 - Nice visuals and good mech and xenotype designs